Tag Archives: 6.5 creedmoor

 Pros & Cons

 I guess there are few things I wish were better, first and foremost would be accuracy.
-The rifle is apparently not new so I have no idea how many rounds it has downrange, but it wouldn’t surprise me if it was excessive.
+The rifle is apparently not new so I have no idea how many rounds it has downrange.
+It wouldn’t surprise me if it was excessive.

-The chassis is easily and quickly adjusted to fit any shooter, and its forend is easily adapted to accept accessories with its M-Lok slots and ARCA rail at the bottom.
+The chassis is easily and quickly adjusted to fit any shooter.
+Its forend is easily adapted to accept accessories with its M-Lok slots and ARCA rail at the bottom.
 The feel of the chassis was excellent with a naturally occuring “gas-pedal” for the thumb (if you don’t know you gotta look that one up).

 The Savage action is like every other savage action I’ve ever shot, not exactly tight but still runs like a sewing machine.
 All these years later I still don’t particularly care for the Accu-trigger.
 I usually take them off on personal rifles, but I must admit it is not bad.
 The muzzle brake was very effective at reducing recoil, and keeping the rifle on target.